Tam Som Mak Mee

 Variations

-Tam som mak mee (long bean, the Vientiane standard); tam som mak khuea (eggplant, monsoon variant); tam som mak nguea (cucumber, hot-season cooler); Hmong-style version adds dried river fish for extra funk.
+Tam som mak mee (green jackfruit, eaten with sticky rice) sits in the broader tam som family alongside tam som mak thua (yardlong bean), tam som mak khuea (eggplant, monsoon variant) and tam som mak nguea (cucumber, hot-season cooler).
+A Hmong-style version adds dried river fish for extra funk.

 On the Palate